Algebraic independence and normality of the values of Mahler's functions

-where $Q=Q(y,X_1,\dots,X_n)$ is a polynomial in $\ul{X}$ of the same degree as $P_{D,T}$ (because~\eqref{annexe_P7_fpz_expression} is linear in $\ul{f}(z)$).
+where $Q=Q(y,X_1,\dots,X_n)$ is a polynomial in $\ul{X}$ of the same degree as $P_{D_0,D,T}$, because~\eqref{annexe_P7_fpz_expression} is linear in $\ul{f}(y)$.
 So we have

-At the same time, $Q$ is a rational fraction in $y$, and the common denominator of its terms is a polynomial divisor of $\left(\det A\right)^{\deg_{\ul{X}}P_{D,T}}$ (because the denominator in the right hand side of~\eqref{annexe_P7_fpz_expression} is a polynomial in $z$ dividing $\det A$).
-Hence the denominator of the rational fraction $Q$ is a polynomial from $\mqq[z]$ dividing $\left(\det A\right)^{nD}=q^{nD}$ (we recall the notation~\eqref{lemma_P7_def_q}).
-So if we multiply both sides of~\eqref{lemma_P7_Q} by $q^{nD}$, we find the equality~\eqref{annexe_defPT} for $T+1$, though still subject to the verification of the upper bounds~\eqref{ub_P_DT_deg_z} and~\eqref{ub_P_DT_L} for the degree in $z$ and for the length of $P_{D,T+1}:=q^{nD}Q$.
+At the same time, $Q$ is a rational fraction in $y$, and the common denominator of its terms is a polynomial divisor of $\left(\det A\right)^{\deg_{\ul{X}}P_{D_0,D,T}}$ (because the denominator in the right hand side of~\eqref{annexe_P7_fpz_expression} is a polynomial in $y$ dividing $\det A$).
+Hence the denominator of the rational fraction $Q$ is a polynomial from $\mqq[y]$ dividing $\left(\det A\right)^{nD}=q^{nD}$ (we recall the notation~\eqref{lemma_P7_def_q}).
+So multiplying both sides of~\eqref{lemma_P7_Q} by $q^{nD}$, we find the equality~\eqref{annexe_defPT} for $T+1$.